Artist Bio:

 Artist Statement:

-My work begins in the small details that linger - an overheard word, a gesture between friends, or a song that stays - and grows into paintings, prints, and photographs that hold memory and emotion in color and form.
-I work with the tools of my family’s creative lineage, from printmaking and photography to the painter’s palette, layering them with symbols, text, and graphic overlays that trace connections across time.
-Film photography and framing often anchor my process, capturing moments as fragments that later resurface on canvas: recollections preserved as shapes, figures, or still lifes that point toward deeper relationships.
+My work begins in the small moments that linger (an overheard laugh, a gesture at the cashrap, or the song that played) and grows into paintings, prints, and photographs that hold memory and emotion in wordless color and form.
+I work with the tools of my creative lineage to layer symbols, text, and graphic overlays that trace connections across time and space.
+Film photography and framing often anchor my process, mimicking composition and petrification of memory: recollections preserved as shapes and figures.
 I treat color as both prayer and dialogue, introducing tones to one another until they reveal kinship, tension, or resolution.

 Back to Top